BookOps-CAT/bookops-worldcat/docs/index.md

     results = session.lookup_isbn(isbn="9781680502404", service_level='full')
 ```

+**Advanced searches**
-`sru_query` offers a flexible way to build complex query that get translated into SRU/CQL syntax.
+`sru_query` offers a flexible way to build a complex query that get translated into SRU/CQL syntax that is accepted by the web service.
 `sru_query` query attribute syntax supports Boolean operators:

 + `&` - AND